bookofproofs/bookofproofs.github.io/_sources/history/20th-century/birman.md

 7. Was one of the first mathematicians to study the combinatorics of braids.
 8. Authored over 50 research papers during her career in Mathematics.

-Born 30 May1927, New York City, New York, USA.
+Born 30 May 1927, New York City, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Birman/)